sezilla/S-AIMS/README.md

 # S-AIMS
- attendance and information management system
+ An Attendance and Information Management System